 Now, if you chose the dynamic option and want to edit your PayPal QR Code, here is how you can do it:

-1. Go to Scanova and from the Dashboard, click Saved QR Codes
+1. Login to your Scanova account and from the Dashboard, click My QR Codes

-2. Select the QR Code you want to make changes to
+2. Go to the QR Code you want to make changes to and click View/Edit icon against it

-4. Once you make all the changes, click Update QR Code
+5. Once you make all the changes, click Apply

 That’s it.
 Your QR Code will be updated.
 You can scan it to confirm if the details have been updated or not.